 - Financial structure refers to the balance between all of the company's liabilities and its equities.
 It thus concerns the entire "Liabilities+Equities" side of the Balance sheet.

 Capital structure, on the other hand, refers to the makeup of the company's underlying value.
-Here, capital structure focuses on the balance between funding from equities and funding from long term debt.
+Here, capital structure focuses on the balance between funding from equities and financing from long-term debt.
 The presumption is that firms use funds from both sources to acquire income-producing assets.
 Capital structure is also known as capitalization.

 Explaining Structures and Leverage in Context

-Sections below further define, explain, and illustrate structures and leverage.
+Sections below further define and illustrate structuresand leverage.
 Note especially that the term appears in context with related terms and concepts, including the following:

 - Financial and capital structures on the Balance sheet.
 Structures represent Balance sheet Liabilities and Equities.